You have the power to change

-If more companies joined the Fair Trade movement, we could impact the lives of thousands of workers worldwide.
+If more companies joined the Fair Trade movement, we could positively impact hundreds of thousands of workers worldwide.

-This year, we added hemp into 68 of our product styles.
+This season, we use hemp in 37 of our product styles.
 Hemp currently makes up less than 0.1% of the global fiber market.

 If the clothing industry used more hemp, we could extract less petroleum, use less synthetic fertilizer and improve the quality of soil.